MaaxRen/Annotator-Layer/README.md

-# Annotator-Layer
+# Annotator Layer

+This repository hosts the preprint and codebase for the paper:

+**_Learning Moral Diversity: Modelling Individual Perspectives in Moral Classification of Texts_**

+- **Preprint (PDF):** `preprint.pdf`
+- An arXiv link will be added once available.

-This repository hosts the preprint for Learning Moral Diversity: Modelling Individual Perspectives in Moral Classification of Texts.
-The accompanying codebase is being prepared and will be released in this repository after tidying and documentation.
+The full codebase (data processing, models, training scripts, and analysis notebooks) is currently being prepared and will be uploaded to this repository soon.

+Stay tuned for updates.